vnijs/radiant/inst/base/tools/help/transform.md

 5. As date (mdy): R will, by default, read dates as factors.
 Use this function if the dates are ordered as month-day-year
 6. As date (dmy): R will, by default, read dates as factors.
 Use this function if the dates are ordered as day-month-year
 7. As date (ymd): R will, by default, read dates as factors.
 Use this function if the dates are ordered as year-month-day
+7. As date/time (ymd_hms): R will, by default, read dates as factors.
+Use this function if the dates/time is ordered as year-month-day hour-minute-second

 #### Change